uyuni-project/uyuni-rfc/accepted/00000-reboot-required-flag.md

 ### Detailed Design

-#### Current Approach Used for SUSE Distros
+#### Current Approach Used for SUSE distributions
-Currently, except for transactional systems (i.e. SLE Micro), Uyuni lacks a system attribute to indicate directly whether a given system requires a reboot at a given moment.
+Currently, except for transactional systems (i.e. SUSE Linux Enterprise Micro), Uyuni lacks a system attribute to indicate directly whether a given system requires a reboot at a given moment.
 The information is derived from other attributes: the time of the last boot and the packages installed in the system.
 If a package has the “reboot suggested/needed/required” characteristic, and it was installed in a system after its last boot, Uyuni then shows in the WebUI that a reboot is required for this system.
 It is interesting to note that Uyuni is sensitive only to package installations.
 If a package removal or any other change causes a reboot to be required, this will not be detected by Uyuni.
-The “reboot suggested/needed/required” characteristic of a package is also derived from other data that is only available for SUSE Distros.
+The “reboot suggested/needed/required” characteristic of a package is also derived from other data that is only available for SUSE distributions.

 #### Proposed Solution